dandi/dandi-archive/doc/design/test-dandisets-1.md

 dandisets.
 Offering a delete button with the proper semantics could help here.

 The archive does not allow for deletion of *published* dandisets, by design.
 But dandisets that are draft-only should be deleteable.
+(Note that, in principle, admins *can* delete published versions, but this is intended only for extreme circumstances.)

 And, as an extension to that idea, a published dandiset should be able to be "sealed" by having its draft dandiset deleted, thus closing it off to further